egilber2/WiFi_Locationing/wifi_locNB.md

 </tr>
 </tbody>
 </table>
-We showed earlier that the number of instances per location was positively correlated with classification accuracy.
+We showed earlier that the number of instances per location seemed correlated with classification accuracy.
 To see if that is what is driving the poor accuracy with this particular phone, we can look at the distribution of instances for misclassified examples.

 ``` r
 #-Select only misclassified examples with phoneID=17